-- 32. Within 6 months of the approval of the Biodiversity Management Plan, unless otherwise agreed by the Secretary, the Applicant must lodge a Conservation Bond with the Department to ensure that the Biodiversity Offset Strategy is implemented in accordance with the performance and completion criteria in the Biodiversity Management Plan.
-The sum of the bond must be determined by: - (a) calculating the full cost of implementing the Biodiversity Offset Strategy (other than land acquisition costs); and - (b) employing a suitably qualified, independent and experienced person to verify the calculated costs, to the satisfaction of the Secretary.
+32. Within 6 months of the approval of the Biodiversity Management Plan, unless otherwise agreed by the Secretary, the Applicant must lodge a Conservation Bond with the Department to ensure that the Biodiversity Offset Strategy summarised in Table 9 is implemented in accordance with the performance and completion criteria in the Biodiversity Management Plan.
+The sum of the bond must be determined by:

+- (a) calculating the full cost of implementing the Biodiversity Offset Strategy (other than land acquisition costs); and - (b) employing a suitably qualified, independent and experienced person to verify the calculated costs, to the satisfaction of the Secretary.

-month prior to the lodgment of the bond.
+The calculation of the Conservation Bond must be submitted to the Department for approval at least 1 month prior to the lodgment of the bond.